PurpleKingdomGames/ultraviolet/README.md

 When writing shaders in Scala, Scala reserved words will be checked and errors shown by the compiler.

-You shouldn't have too much trouble with GLSL reserved words because many of them have the same status in Scala, but it's worth noting the GLSL is like C and that there will be words to avoid.
+You shouldn't have too much trouble with GLSL reserved words because many of them have the same status in Scala, and Ultraviolets validation should catch all the others at compile time.

+Naming conventions to avoid:
-One thing to avoid: Do not call a function something like `def xy(v: vec4): ???` because this will likely interfere with the Swizzle mechanisms.
+- Do not call a function something like `def xy(v: vec4): ???` because this will likely interfere with the Swizzle mechanisms.
 Not at the point of definition but at the point of use.
+- Do not name anything `val0...N` or `def0...N`, as this is the naming scheme UltraViolet uses internally when it needs to create identifiers, and you'll end up in a mess.

 ## Comparison table